-As you learned in the last mission, you can modify the filesystem in many different ways.
+As you learned in the last lesson, you can modify the filesystem in many different ways.
 One of the other ways you can use the filesystem is to search for files.
-Glob patterns and wildcards can be used to extend your file searching ability, making it easier to (for example) search for all files that meet certain criteria.
+Glob patterns and wildcards can be used to extend your file searching ability, making it easier to search for all files that meet certain criteria.

-In this mission, you’ll learn to use different kinds of wildcards and characters to extend your knowledge of the command line and make it easier to find the precise files you need quickly.
+In this lesson, you’ll learn to use different kinds of wildcards and characters to extend your knowledge of the command line and make it easier to find the precise files you need quickly.

 If you’re familiar with regular expressions, glob patterns work in a similar way, only the characters are used and their roles are a bit different.
 Glob patterns are built from special characters called wildcards, and from regular characters.

 (If you’re familiar with using wildcards when searching for files using the graphical user interface, nothing really changes when using those characters in one interface versus the other, but in this lesson, you’ll get practice using them in the terminal, just in case).